Information for patients and carers

 This service is for patients with a South Sefton GP who are in the last weeks to months of life.

 We can support you and your family if you wish to stay at home in the last weeks of life.

 We can provide you and your family with support and care during a time of crisis to reduce the chance of an unnecessary hospital admission.

 Support on discharge from hospital or hospice enabling you to return home.

 How do I access the service?

-Your GP, District Nurse or any other Health Care Professional will refer you to Woodlands Hospice at Home service.
+Your GP, District Nurse or any other Health Care Professional will refer you to the IMPaCT at Woodlands, Hospice at Home service.

 Following referral a Hospice at Home clinical co-ordinator will make contact and arrange to visit or take further details and explain the service to you.

 When is the sitting service available?

 Day sits are available for a morning or an afternoon.
 Night sits are available from 10.00pm to 7.00am.